lucnat/encryption-experiments/README.md

 # encryption-experiments

-Some decryption scripts for historical encriptions: Venezian, symmetric, asymmetric and enigma codes
+Some decryption scripts for historical encriptions: Venezian, symmetric, asymmetric as well as Enigma codes.